Genocide in the Hebrew Bible: Hutu–Tutsi conflict: Rwandan genocide (1994)

-Israeli–Palestinian conflict: Gaza genocide (2023–present)
+Israeli–Palestinian conflict

 Since the beginning of the Gaza war in 2023, many Israeli figures proposed arrangements and statements calling for the "transfer" of Palestinians from the Gaza Strip as well as Israeli resettlement there.
 These statements have been characterized as an incitement to genocide against Palestinians in the Gaza Strip in light of Israel's invasion of the Gaza Strip, which has consisted of an extensive bombing campaign that has caused a Palestinian humanitarian crisis, which, in turn, has gained increasing scrutiny among many countries and international organizations as amounting to an ongoing genocide.
 Prime Minister Benjamin Netanyahu's reference to Amalek at the beginning of the war was cited in South Africa's genocide case against Israel, though he has claimed that he referred only to Hamas.
 Some scholars have observed that this rhetoric goes back to the 1947–1949 Palestine war because some religious Israeli leaders justified the 1948 Palestinian expulsion and flight by juxtaposing Palestinians with Amalek as a result of the intercommunal conflict in Mandatory Palestine, during which there was heightened violence between Arab nationalists and Jewish Zionists.